-Estimation of Unusable Cards Percentage: Given that unusable (unreadable by AV-OS for the purpose of elections) cards were not selected randomly, we estimate that for pre-election audit the percentage of unusable cards is between 1.7% and 9.9%.
+Estimation of Unusable Cards Percentage: Given that unusable (unreadable by AV-OS for the purpose of elections) cards were not selected randomly, we estimate that for pre-election audit the percentage of unusable cards is between 0.6% and 9.9%.
 This estimate is made on the basis of the following calculation.
-We received cards from 141 districts out of the total 820 districts that participated in this election (this includes absentees), where there are four cards per district.
-The number of unusable cards in the audit is 56.
-Thus the minimum percentage is calculated as $56/(820 \cdot 4) = 1.7\%$ , given that unusable card data does not contain district information.
-Performing similar calculation for the 141 participating districts, we obtain the maximum percentage as $56/(141 \cdot 4) = 9.9\%$ .
-This range is largely consistent with the results from prior audits.
+We received cards from 53 districts out of the total 820 districts that participated in this election (this includes absentees), where there are four cards per district.
+The number of unusable cards in the audit is 21.
+Thus the minimum percentage is calculated as $21/(820 \cdot 4) = 0.6\%$, given that unusable card data does not contain district information.
+Performing similar calculation for the 53 participating districts, we obtain the maximum percentage as $21/(53 \cdot 4) = 9.9\%$.
+This estimated range is broad and is not very precise due to the relatively small sample of cards submitted for the audit, however the range is largely consistent with the results from prior audits.